mbhall88/rasusa/README.md

 Each file's size is 179M and has 283,590 reads.
 For this benchmark, we will use [`seqtk`][seqtk].
-We will also test `seqtk`'s 2-pass mode as this is analogous to `rasusa`.
+We will also test `seqtk`'s 2-pass mode as this is analogous to `rasusa reads`.

 ```shell
 NUM_READS=140000